 - Step 5: Grant Demandbase access to GA

 - Step 6: Set up custom dimensions

-If you are using GA Classic or GA Classic Premium, please follow the upgrade instructions in the Classic to Universal Upgrade Guide.
+Check to see if you are using Universal Analytics.
+If you are using GA Classic or GA Classic Premium, please follow the upgrade instructions in the Classic to Universal Upgrade Center.

 If you have multiple GA properties on your website we recommend assigning a tracker name to each one.
 Without a tracker name, there is no guarantee the data will pass correctly.
 Demandbase data will flow into whichever instance loads first each time.

-Demandbase provides you with over 40 firmographic attributes you can collect about company traffic coming to your site.
-With GA Universal you are allowed up to 20, because of a limit on the number of custom dimensions you can set up.
-Below are the 16 attributes we recommend starting start with.
+Demandbase provides you with over 40 firmographic attributes you can use to collect data about the company traffic coming to your site.
+Within GA Universal you can set up as many as 20 custom dimensions.
+Below are the 16 attributes we recommend starting start with in GA.